Anne Line Gjersem

 Anne Line Gjersem (born 6 January 1994) is a Norwegian retired figure skater.
 She is the 2015 Nordic silver medalist, the 2015 Denkova-Staviski Cup bronze medalist, and a three-time Norwegian national champion.
 She represented Norway at the 2014 Winter Olympics and has reached the free skate at six ISU Championships.

 Personal life

 Anne Line Gjersem was born together with a twin sister, Camilla, on 6 January 1994 in Hønefoss, Norway.
 Their mother, Perlina Bangug, is a Filipina from Ilagan, Isabela, and their father, Petter Gjersem, a Norwegian from Raufoss.
-Anne Line is studying information and communication technologies at Lund University.
+She studied information and communication technologies at Lund University.

+She married Lukas Helgesson, the brother of former Swedish figure skaters, Joshi and Viktoria Helgesson, in October 2022.
+Gjersem and Helgesson welcomed a daughter, Linnea, in 2023.

 Career

 Gjersem began skating at the age of eight in Gjøvik.
 She debuted on the ISU Junior Grand Prix series in 2008.
 She appeared three times at the World Junior Championships — her best result was 26th in 2010.

 Gjersem made her senior ISU Championship debut at the 2011 European Championships and finished 25th.
 In October 2012, she ruptured a groin muscle, causing her to withdraw from the Warsaw Cup.
 In 2013, she qualified for her second European Championships, where she finished 22nd, and for her first World Championships, where she placed 32nd.